blyator/blyator/README.md

 I am a Full-Stack Developer with experience in Typescript, Javascript, React, Redux, Node, CSS, and SQL.
 With passion for coding and problem-solving, I have gained proficiency in creating web applications that are very efficient and totally user-friendly.

-As a tech enthusiast, I love to experience tech and share my experiences and insights with others,through my social media posts and blogs.
+As a tech enthusiast, I love to experience tech and share my experiences and insights with others, through my social media posts and blogs.

 When I’m not in front of a screen, you’ll likely find me networking, discussing business ideas, hiking or exploring creative outlets like design and photography.
 Tech is a big part of my life, but so is connecting with people, solving problems, and embracing new experiences.